De-escalation in nursing: Strategies for safety

 As the healthcare environment continues to change, so too must the process of de-escalation in nursing.

-The challenges and demands of caring for more complex patients, combined with limited labor resources and increased stress in the workplace, underscore the need for innovation in nursing education and training in conflict management.
+The challenges and demands of caring for more complex patients, combined with limited labor resources and increased workplace stress, underscore the need for innovative de-escalation training for nurses.
+Modern de-escalation training programs are now adopting a more preventive and team-based approach, incorporating technology to enhance safety and confidence.

 Integrating technology and simulation in training